 Follow Nikki: @namiko_native_design

 Jamaica Rose started drawing in high school and only used graphite and lead pencils.
 Since then, she has progressed into painting with acrylic and drawing with led and pastels and you may have seen this beauty’s work at local cafes and businesses around the Gold Coast.
-Our favourite is definitely the tropical vibes at Niche and Co., all pink and pretty and then there’s the menu at Café Caribou.
+Our favourite is definitely the tropical vibes at Niche and Co., all pink and pretty and then there’s the menu at Café Caribou or mural at Sticky Rice.
 Seriously, who can write and draw this good with chalk on a blackboard?
 It has to be the ultimate test for legible handwriting.

 Luke Okay is one talented, yet humble, human.
 Another one snapped up by the surf industry to design prints on tees from snakes and dragons to radical retro logos and graphics.
 In his spare time, he is an avid surfer and also an ambassador for ‘Take 3 for the Sea’ as he is incredibly passionate about ocean conservation.
 Creating and illustrating art and holding exhibitions to spread the message to everyone, to be more aware of the effects their actions have on the environment, and to always take three pieces of rubbish when you leave the beach!
 It’s all the little things that add up to make a huge difference.

 Known best for the intricate artwork she creates onto surfboards, Jess Lambert is forever inspired by the ocean and loves to be in it or near it, or drawing it.
 Surrounded by the salty air is where she admits to losing all sense of time and is the place she goes to recharge and relax.
 Her style is created using just black pens, and a whole lot of patterns and lines and done completely freehand.
 The King of Surfing, Kelly Slater even has a piece of her artwork on his wall filled with design elements that are special to him.
 What’s next for Jess?
 We can’t wait to see where her passion leads!